fredsterss/www.docker.io/README.md

  website can be maintained by changing the markdown files contained in /_pages/.
 There is a good chance this will be the only part you need to touch.

+Files which can be edited have the .jmd extension.
+This is a concatenation between jinja2 and markdown.

 Simple installation
 -------------------